The GOP Doubled Down Hard on Nativism

 The key storylines detailed below:

-Republicans spent over a billion dollars on nativism: Pro-Republican outfits spent over $964 million on TV ads with negative mentions of immigrants with nearly half of all their TV ads mentioning the issue and similarly ubiquitous emphasis across their other paid communications.
+Republicans spent over a billion dollars on nativism: Pro-Republican outfits spent over $964 million just on TV ads (to date) with negative mentions of immigrants.
+Nearly half of all their TV ads mention the issue and the attention is similarly ubiquitous across their other paid communications.
 Nativism was their main message and we will see if that massive bet pays off at the ballot box.

-Control of the Senate is tighter than expected: Extremist candidates on the Republican side with little to offer beyond strategic bigotry could again cost Republicans what was supposed to be a winnable majority.
-Millions have been dumped into nativist attacks and Republican candidates have been deafeningly silent at the top of the ticket’s fascist campaigning.
+Control of the Senate is tighter than expected: Republicans should be in a better position than they are, but extremist candidates with little to offer beyond strategic bigotry could again cost Republicans what was supposed to be a winnable majority.
+Millions of dollars have been dumped into nativist attacks and Republican candidates have been deafeningly silent at the top of the ticket’s fascist campaigning.
 Likewise, they have also largely tried to dodge the ugly details of the signature campaign issue - mass deportation.

 Republicans will continue to push the Big Lie 2.0, eroding confidence in American democracy: Republicans in eight states have placed meaningless measures on the ballot reaffirming existing law to create the pretext for making it harder for working people to vote and further normalize the widely debunked conspiratorial lie that there is a plot by liberal elites to manipulate immigrants into casting fraudulent votes in order to steal the election.